rickar/getcert/README.md

 # getcert

-A utility for retreiving server certificates from a web server or direct tcp connection.
+A utility for retrieving server certificates from a web server or direct tcp connection.

 This is useful for getting copies of certificates to add to trust stores.